 In outside sales, you represent your company by selling products and services in person.
-Face-to-face meetings add a personal touch to the sales process, whether that is through one-to-one client appointments, or industry events and trade shows.
+Face-to-face meetings add a personal touch to the sales process, whether through one-to-one client appointments or industry events and trade shows.

 Since your presence is required on the field, you’re on the go often, and your clients appreciate that you’re present to attend to every part of the sales process.

-As you take care of your clients’ needs, let us take care of yours with our outside sales resume examples.
+As you take care of your clients’ needs, let us take care of yours with our resume examples and our three outside sales resume templates.